Last Update:December 15, 2013@ 1920UTC

 If you send me a SASE and card, I'll make sure you get my card.
 During the summer my mail has to be forwarded to me from Yuma.
 This takes a while and I am slow about responding.
 Let me know if it is urgent (Like FFMA #488!).
 If you need a fast QSL card response, I can email you a PDF file of my QSL card ready for you to print out.
 No LoTW.
 I tried it: hate it.

-I am running a beacon on 50.220 sometimes when not operating.
+Whan I am traveling in the RV, I sometimes run a beacon on 50.220 when not operating.
 Mode will be FSK-441 OR ISCAT on 15 second intervals transmitting first.
 The message will be my call, current grid followed by BCON. (e.g KB5HMU EN67 BCON)